Lala Deen Dayal

 He received the Royal Warrant from Queen Victoria in 1897.

+The Nizam of Hyderabad conferred the honorary title of Raja upon him.

 Early life and education

 Deen Dayal was born in Sardhana, Uttar Pradesh, near Meerut in a family of jewellers.
 He received technical training at Thomason College of Civil Engineering at Roorkee (now IIT Roorkee) in 1866 as an engineer in lower subordinate class.

 Career

 In 1866, Deen Dayal entered government service as head estimator and draughtsman in the Department of Works Secretariat Office in Indore.
 Meanwhile, he took up photography.
 His first patron in Indore was Maharaja Tukoji Rao II of Indore state, who in turn introduced him to Sir Henry Daly, agent to the Governor General for Central India (1871–1881) and the founder of Daly College, who encouraged his work, along with the Maharaja himself who encouraged him to set up his studio in Indore.
 Soon he was getting commissions from Maharajas and the British Raj.
-The following year he was commissioned to photograph the governor general's tour of Central India.
+The following year he was commissioned to photograph the Governor-General's tour of Central India.
 In 1868, Deen Dayal founded his studio – Lala Deen Dayal & Sons – and was subsequently commissioned to photograph temples and palaces of India.
 He established studios in Indore (Mid 1870s), Secunderabad (1886) and Bombay (1896).

 In 1875–76, Deen Dayal photographed the Royal Tour of the Prince and Princess of Wales.
 In the early 1880s he travelled with Sir Lepel Griffin through Bundelkhand, photographing the ancient architecture of the region.
 Griffin commissioned him to do archaeological photographs: The result was a portfolio of 86 photographs, known as "Famous Monuments of Central India".

 The next year he retired from government service and concentrated on his career as a professional photographer.
 Deen Dayal became the court photographer to the sixth Nizam of Hyderabad in 1885.
 Soon afterward he moved from Indore to Hyderabad.
 In the same year he was appointed as the photographer to the Viceroy of India.
 In time, the Nizam of Hyderabad conferred the honorary title of Raja upon him.
 It was at this time that Dayal created the firm Raja Deen Dayal & Sons in Hyderabad.

-Deen Dayal was appointed photographer to Queen Victoria in 1897.
+Raja Deen Dayal was appointed photographer to Queen Victoria in 1897.

 In 1905–1906, Raja Deen Dayal accompanied the Royal Tour of the Prince and Princess of Wales.